christocracy/cordova-plugin-background-geolocation/README.md

 Android **WILL** execute your configured ```callbackFn```.
 This is the main difference from original christocracy plugin.
 Android is using intents to do so.
 Read more about Android implementation in the [wiki](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-implementation).

 On Android devices it is required to have a notification in the drawer because it's a "foreground service".
-This gives it high priority, decreasing probability of OS killing it
+This gives it high priority, decreasing probability of OS killing it.

+If main activity is killed by the system and ```stopOnTerminate``` option is false, plugin will store locations into database.
+Stored locations can be retrieved later with ```getAllLocations``` method.
+Locations are also stored, when ```debug``` option is **true**.
+However in this case all stored locations, are flagged with ```debug: true``` and can be easily filtered.

 #### `notificationIcon`
-**Note:** Only available for API Level >=21.
+**NOTE:** Only available for API Level >=21.

 To use custom notification icon eg. **new_icon**, you need to put icons **new_icon_small.png** and **new_icon_large.png** into *res/drawable* directory **of your app**.
 You can automate the process  as part of **after_platform_add** hook configured via [config.xml](/example/SampleApp/config.xml).
 Check SampleApp [config.xml](/example/SampleApp/config.xml) and [scripts/resource_files.js](/example/SampleApp/scripts/resource_files.js) for reference.

 NOTE: Using custom icons is currently not possible with Adobe® PhoneGap™ Build, as there is no way how to copy icons into *res/drawable*.
+The workaround for payed plans is to create private res only plugin using [secondary-icon](https://github.com/kentmw/secondary-icon).

 ## Debugging sounds
 |    | *ios* | *android* | *WP8* |